 The elimination of information barriers between different departments frees up a lot of unused potential.
 This is exactly what you need to exploit to the full in the face of high costs, rising risks and increasing demand for more flexibility.

-With its “Visibility – Analytics – Intelligence” (formerly: Supply Chain Performance Management) service, SupplyOn offers this very capability.
+With its “Visibility – Analytics – Intelligence” (formerly: Visibility & Analytics) service, SupplyOn offers this very capability.
 It enables data from various internal departments, such as purchasing and procurement, to be linked (even cross-plant) with external data sources, like SupplyOn Services or freight forwarding systems.
 This enables you to gain new insights and immediately identify weak spots in your supply chain.

 The solution combines this information with external data sources on current risks, such as strikes, natural disasters or political turmoil.
 This provides all participants along the supply chain with a real-time view on the current situation and enables them to act quickly and effectively.